Wild rabbits: frequent questions

 How do I get a rabbit out of my window well?

-If the rabbit is an adult, throw a blanket over him, enter the well, scoop him up in the blanket and place him in a box or bucket.
-You might want to wear thick gloves — rabbits will bite and they have very sharp teeth.
+If the rabbit is an adult, throw a blanket over it, enter the well, scoop it up in the blanket, and place it in a box or bucket.
+You might want to wear thick gloves—rabbits will bite, and they have very sharp teeth.
 They also have a powerful kick.
 Once topside, just gently pull the blanket away from it.
-If it doesn’t jump immediately out of a bucket, just turn it on its side or even gently empty him out.
+If it doesn’t jump immediately out of a bucket, just turn it on its side or even gently empty it out.

-For a juvenile, wear leather gloves and scoop him up.
-If he won’t stand still for you to do this, cover him with a towel or blanket and scoop him up.
+For a juvenile, wear leather gloves and scoop it up.
+If it won’t stand still for you to do this, cover it with a towel or blanket and scoop it up.

 Learn All about the Eastern Cottontail Rabbit